gregsaun/BearExxa-V2/README.md

   - High print quality by solving both repetitive and random extrusion artifacts
   - High torque and cold extruder motor for the best reliability and print quality in all conditions
   - Light print head without compromising features
+  - Short filament path
-  - Built in filament sensor
+  - Built-in filament sensor
   - Very concentric extruder gearing
   - Stiffer X axis
   - Efficient belt tensioning system
   - E3D Revo hotend with quick swap nozzles
   - Support multicolour printing (MMU or ERCF)
-  - Extremely easy and quick to service
+  - Quick and easy to service
   - Optimized for high reliability
   - Improved cable management
   - Strong focus on safety with CE compliant hardware and careful testing
-  - Easy to assemble, no special tool or adjustment required
+  - Easy assembly: no special tool, no crimping, no soldering and no difficult adjustments required
   - Detailed assembly guide and documentation
   - Fully open source